Petroleum in the United States: Price

 Except for one, every US recession since World War II experienced a sharp increase in the price of oil.
 This correlation strongly signifies the US dependency of oil for the economy and oil's importance in US development for most of the time since the war.
 Many of the key cases of crude oil price increases in the post-war period were associated with political upheaval from oil rich countries.
 Domestic production and consumption were outpaced by US demand toward the late 1960s, and Middle Eastern nations gained a significant amount of political leverage in controlling prices based on their production.
 Price increases have been directly related to increased investment and subsequent oil production.
 After World War II, European reconstruction through the Marshall Plan was the primary objective of the American economy, and investment eventually rose after a long-term price increase at the end of the war.
 In the 1950s, there were strikes by oil workers, production restrictions imposed by the Texas Railroad Commission, as well as the Suez Crisis and Korean War—all creating steep price increases, with prices only falling after production could meet demand.
 Peak Oil in the US caused a definite decline of American reserves and several more strikes by oil workers.
 Additional singular events such as the OPEC embargo, the rupture of the Trans-Arabian Pipeline, and Iranian Nationalization of the oil industry resulted in further never-before-seen price increases.
 Each case was followed by a marked recession in the US economy.

 In 2008, oil prices rose briefly, to as high as $145 per barrel, and U.S. gasoline prices jumped from $1.37 to $2.37 per gallon in 2005, causing a search for alternate sources, and by 2012, less than half the US oil consumption was imported.
 However, as of January 2015, the price of oil has decreased to around $50 per barrel.
 As of September 2021, the price per barrel of crude oil was $69.06.

+Oil futures dropped on 5 August 2024, due to U.S. recession fears and concerns about Chinese demand, with Brent and WTI falling over 1%.
+OPEC+ plans to increase supply added pressure, while geopolitical risks in the Middle East limited further losses.